KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 - Number of entries: `var32`
 - Entry array:
 	- Name size: `uint8`
-	- Name: `int8[]`
+	- Name: `char[]`
 	- Value size: `uint8`
 	- Value: `int8[]`
 - Number of sub metadata records: `var32`
 - Sub metadata array:
 	- Name size: `uint8`
-	- Name: `int8[]`
+	- Name: `char[]`
 	- Sub metadata: `Metadata` (Here, the type recurses.
 This is not a reference or index.)

 Each metadata record contains a name-value pair list together with a list of sub metadata records, forming a metadata record tree.
 Each sub metadata record is a name-metadata pair, again.
+In the case where there are duplicate names within an entries array, lexically preceding values for the same name shall be overwritten.

 The `i`'th attribute metadata record relates to the attribute referenced by the `i`'th attribute metadata ID.
 To avoid ambiguities, each ID inside the attribute metadata ID array must be unique.
 Otherwise, multiple metadata records would relate to the same attribute.